tolgarecep/interpretable-ml-book/manuscript/02-interpretability.md

 If you can ensure that the machine learning model can explain decisions, you can also check the following traits more easily (Doshi-Velez and Kim 2017):

-- Fairness: Ensuring that predictions are unbiased and do not implicitly or explicitly discriminate against protected groups.
+- Fairness: Ensuring that predictions are unbiased and do not implicitly or explicitly discriminate against underrepresented groups.
 An interpretable model can tell you why it has decided that a certain person should not get a loan, and it becomes easier for a human to judge whether the decision is based on a learned demographic (e.g. racial) bias.
 - Privacy: Ensuring that sensitive information in the data is protected.
 - Reliability or Robustness: Ensuring that small changes in the input do not lead to large changes in the prediction.